 The London Missionary Society (LMS) introduced Christianity into the Cook Islands in 1821.
 In 1965 the LMS operations ended in the country which heralded in the creation of the Cook Islands Christian Church and assumed management of church activities formerly performed by the LMS.
 It has a constitution passed by Parliament in 1968, which was updated in 2003.
 A bicentennial committee was established by the CICC general assembly in 2009 to develop a programme of events leading up to the 200th anniversary of Christianity in the Cook Islands in 2021.
 This programme will be launched by the committee during the 29th general assembly of the CICC which will be held from 23 – 30 October 2011 in Aitutaki.

-From its humble beginnings, the CICC now has 23 branches in the Cook Islands, 22 in New Zealand, 15 in Australia – and growing.
+From its humble beginnings, the CICC now has 23 branches in the Cook Islands, 22 in New Zealand, 20 in Australia – and growing.
 The first CICC branch in NZ was established in 1978, and 1991 in Australia.
 The church employs 60 full-time pastors – one in each of its 60 branches - and another 10 are involved in church planting, and teaching at the Takamoa Theological College on Rarotonga.
-In addition to being a member of the World Council of Churches, the church has partnership arrangements with; (i) the Pacific Conference of Churches, (ii) Uniting Church of Australia, (iii) Maohi Protestant Church of French Polynesia, (iv) Presbyterian Church of Aotearoa New Zealand, and (v) Congregational Union of New Zealand.
+The church has partnership arrangements with; (i) the Pacific Conference of Churches, (ii) Uniting Church of Australia, (iii) Maohi Protestant Church of French Polynesia, (iv) Presbyterian Church of Aotearoa New Zealand, (v) Congregational Union of New Zealand, and (VI) Cook islands Presbyterian Fellowship of Melbourne.
 The church is a founding member of both the Pacific Conference of Churches and the Pacific Theological College.

 First published in September 2005, the CICC produces a bi-monthly newsletter as a means of informing both its members and the general public, on events within the CICC family.
 It is distributed both electronically, and in printed form for those not accessible to the internet.
 The editor of the publication is the General Secretary of the CICC, Mr. Nga Mataio.
 The church also produces 2 annual publications for use in its 60 branches in the Cook Islands, New Zealand and Australia.
 The Pure Epetoma is used during the special week-long service in the first week of January every year, while the Karere is used for fellowships on Sundays throughout the year.
 The Cook Islands Maori Bible in both soft and hard covers, and the Cook Islands Maori Hymn Book is available only in printed form from the CICC Headquarters in Rarotonga.
 Orders/enquiries can be forwarded to the General Secretary.
 These 2 publications are not available elsewhere.
 CDs on traditional hymns and Sunday School hymns, plus DVDs on special events such as Gospel Days, youth rallies, etc. are also available.
 Contact the Director of Publications for enquiries.